 Before discussing the differences between these two in detail, let’s first explore what TDD and BDD are precise.

-What is TDD?
-TDD means test-driven development in general words.
+TDD means test-driven development.
 In this software development technique, you initially create the test cases and then write the code to fulfill those test cases.
 TDD is a software development technique; it can also be used in combination with test automation.

 The team that implements TDD requires more time to develop the software, but it can improve the software quality significantly.